epiverse-trace/tutorials/instructors/files/04-practical-tutors.md

     and reduce the impact of the epidemic?** Experiment by independently adjusting the start time and duration of each intervention.
-    Implement them either sequentially or with overlapping periods, and observe their effects on the epidemic dynamics in Zimbabwe.
+    Implement them either sequentially or with overlapping periods, and observe their effects on the epidemic dynamics in your assigned country.
 This can support a response plan that allows time for risk assessment and efficient resource allocation.
-In designing an intervention strategy, we need to consider context-specific factors such as:
-    Resource availability (e.g., Vaccine dose) or compare Economic impacts (e.g., productivity loss, healthcare costs).
+In designing an intervention strategy, we need to consider context-specific factors such as: Resource availability (e.g., Vaccine dose) or compare Economic impacts (e.g., productivity loss, healthcare costs).

 ## Code